 - 1. Take a DVI-D cable and connect one end to the DVI-D output socket of the DVI-D source device.
-Connect the other end of the cable to the DVI-D signal input socket on the projector. - If you wish to make use the projector (mixed mono) speakers, take a suitable audio cable and connect one end of the cable to the audio output sockets of the video device, and the other end to the AUDIO socket of the projector.
+Connect the other end of the cable to the DVI-D signal input socket on the projector. - 2.
+If you wish to make use the projector (mixed mono) speakers, take a suitable audio cable and connect one end of the cable to the audio output sockets of the video device, and the other end to the AUDIO socket of the projector.

 Once connected, the audio can be controlled by the projector On-Screen Display (OSD) menus.
-See "Audio Settings" on page 44 for details.
+See "Audio Settings" on page 42 for details.

 - The projector is only capable of playing mixed mono audio, even if a stereo audio input is connected.
-See "Connecting Audio" on page 18 for details. - In the unlikely event that you connect the projector to a DVD player and the projected picture displays wrong colors, please change the color space to YUV.
-See "Changing Color Space" on page 27 for details. - If no signal is detected after establishing the connection, turn off the Quick Auto Search function in the SOURCE menu.
-See "Switching input signal" on page 27 for details.
+See "Connecting Audio" on page 18 for details. - In the unlikely event that you connect the projector to a DVD player via the projector's DVI-D input and the projected picture displays wrong colors, please change the color space to YUV.
+See "Changing Color Space" on page 26 for details.